How to Write Meeting Minutes in 2024 | Slite

 What is an Agenda?

-A meeting agenda is an outline of topics and provides information important to the person compiling the minutes.
+A formal meeting agenda is an outline of topics and provides information important to the person compiling the minutes.
 For example, board meeting minutes can use the names of attendees and topics discussed to ensure everybody involved has the necessary documents and to keep the discussions from veering off topic.
 To create successful meeting notes, you must know how to write meeting agenda notes.
 Our meeting agenda template can help.

 5. Next meeting date and place